-For the portion of the Planning Area within the WRRA, specific wildlife-related use restrictions include an NSO and TL for raptors, TLs for elk production areas (none mapped within the Planning Area by CDOW) and deer/elk winter range, and a CSU for the Colorado River cutthroat trout.
-Big game forage allocations in the WRRA remain the same as specified in the 1981 Grazing Management EIS and subsequent Rangeland Program Summary (BLM 2002a).
-Rangelands and grazable woodlands with a downward trend in quality would be reevaluated for forage reallocations.
-Developing water sources, vegetation manipulations, and animal redistribution techniques are normally integrated with range improvement or riparian restoration activities.
+For the portion of the Planning Area within the WRRA, specific wildlife-related use restrictions include an NSO and TL for non-special status raptors, TLs for elk production and deer/elk summer range, and a CSU for the Colorado River cutthroat trout.
+Big game forage allocations in the WRRA remain the same as specified in the 1981 Grazing Management EIS and subsequent Rangeland Program Summary Rangelands and grazable (BLM 2002a). woodlands with a downward trend in quality would be reevaluated for forage reallocations.
+Developing water sources. vegetation manipulations, and animal redistribution techniques are normally integrated with range improvement or riparian restoration activities.
 Monitoring is conducted to determine which rangelands are healthy, at risk, or not functioning properly.
-Existing information on raptor nest locations is verified, and supplemental surveys are conducted on a project-specific basis.
+Existing information on raptor nest locations is verified, supplemental surveys are conducted on a project-specific basis.
 Protective stipulations and conditions of approval, determined through the NEPA process, are applied as appropriate.
 Habitat conditions for grouse populations are being restored, maintained, and enhanced.
 Habitat management guidelines for grouse are also applied during the NEPA process.
 Fisheries are improved, recovered, and maintained to increase fishing opportunities.
 Impacts by projects and authorizations are assessed during the NEPA process, with appropriate mitigation applied.

-CDOW sets population and management goals for both game and non-game species and manages game species through hunting and fishing licenses and regulations.
-BLM collaborates with CDOW in helping to meet these goals by providing an appropriate amount and quality of habitat on public land, consistent with multiple use management.
+CDOW sets population and management goals for both game and non-game species and manages game species through hunting and fishing licenses and regulations. collaborates with CDOW in helping to meet these goals by providing an appropriate amount and quality of habitat on public land, consistent with multiple use management.
 State big game management objectives are set through a public involvement process, with final decisions set by the Colorado Wildlife Commission.
 Current management focus is on protecting crucial habitats and improving habitat condition.
 Over the years, BLM has implemented site-specific projects to improve habitat condition for wildlife, utilizing such management tools as prescribed fires and upland water developments.

-As noted above, CDOW's long-term management plan for DAU 41, which includes GMU 32 and encompasses nearly all of the Planning Area, is for 16,500 deer based on current amount and quality of habitat.
-The post-hunt population in 2005 was approximately 12,530 animals, indicating that continued rebound from the population decline of the early 1990s would be required to meet the objective.
-However, CDOW's population objective may be revised during the DAU planning process scheduled during the spring and summer of 2006, so comparison of existing population sizes to the current long-term objective may not be valid.
-However, the discrepancy between recent population estimates and the long-term objective as of the date of this document suggest that mule deer may below carrying capacity.
+above.
+CDOW's noted long-term management plan for DAU 41, which includes GMU 32 and encompasses nearly all of the Planning Area, is for 16,700 deer based on current amount and quality of habitat.
+The posthunt population in 2002 was approximately 13,400 animals, indicating that continued rebound from the population decline of the early 1990s would be required to meet the objective.
+In contrast, the current elk population in DAU 41 is approximately 6,000 animals, twice the population goal of 3,000 animals based on current habitat quality and extent.